is it ok to sleep in a freshly plastered room?

 Should I Leave Windows Open After Plastering?

-When fresh plaster has been applied to a wall, windows should always be left open.
+When fresh plaster has been applied to a wall, and the surface is no longer tacky, windows should be left open.
 There are many reasons for this, including the following:

-• Ventilation is critical to resolving the concerns surrounding condensation in a freshly plastered room.
+• Ventilation is critical to resolving condensation concerns in a freshly plastered room.

 • Open windows allow any dry plaster particles to escape the room, making it less likely that you’ll breathe them in.

-• You’ll likely have a radiator on to speed up the plaster drying – open windows can counter the increase in temperate.
+• You’ll likely have a radiator on to speed up the plaster drying – open windows can counter the increase in temperature.

 • The air quality will be improved.
 While plaster doesn’t smell or release fumes, you’ll know it’s there.